compas-dev/compas_fea/docs/.source/tutorial/04_elements.rst

     mdl.add_elements(elements=[[0, 4], [1, 4], [2, 4], [3, 4]], type='BeamElement')  # multiple elements added

 For Abaqus, adding elements will also create a set for each individual element.
-So for example, when element 4 is written to the input file, an element set named **element_4** (corresponding to element numer 5 in Abaqus) will also be created.
+So for example, when element 4 is written to the input file, an element set named **element_4** (corresponding to element number 5 in Abaqus) will also be created.
 The utility of this is that individual elements can be referenced to whenever needed, which is useful for selectively assigning a thickness, material, section or orientation to specific elements by way of their number (see some of the examples for demonstrations of this).

 ================